 The evaluation also aimed to review the characteristics of behaviours relating to animal maltreatment within the sample.
 Unsurprisingly, domesticated animals, especially dogs, were the most reportedly harmed animals.
 This finding will be due to the proportion of homes with dogs (PDSA, 2024).
 Moreover, it is also likely that acts of cruelty to non-domesticated animals will be less likely to be detected and reported.
 We also noted that such behaviours relating to animal maltreatment engaged in by the young people referred to FCAMHS varied across the sample.
 Out of the 49 referrals where concerns were identified, violence was the most common form of maltreatment.
 This was highlighted in 35 referrals, resulting in the death of the animal in 15 cases.
-Behaviour relating to sexualised behaviour towards animals was indicated in 9 referrals.
+Behaviour relating to sexualised behaviour towards animals was indicated in nine referrals.
 This includes direct physical harm, indirect harm such as the access of online bestiality content, and dual harm.
 Sexual maltreatment has been identified as a particular risk factor for future interpersonal violence as an adult (Henderson et al, 2011; Hensley and Tallichet, 2009).
 Sexual harm towards animals in this cohort is prominent and would warrant further evaluation especially given it’s predictivity of future interpersonal violence.

-Overall, the evaluation revealed that the frequency of FCAMHS recommendations to notify the RSPCA was well below 100%.
-Moreover, the frequency of advice specifically about safeguarding animal maltreatment in relevant cases, as a whole, was low, at a rate of less than 50%.
+Overall, the evaluation revealed that the frequency of FCAMHS recommendations specifically relating to safeguarding animal maltreatment in relevant cases, as a whole, was low, at a rate of less than 50%.
 There may be several reasons for this.
 Firstly, when no specific advice was provided, a conversation around the safety of the animal in question was evident in five consultation reports.
 Therefore, notification of the Police and/or the RSPCA may not have felt necessary to the involved clinicians.
 Reporting the concerns to the RSPCA or police may also have been deemed as not indicated in the 10 referrals where the concerns were reported as historic.
 However, this still leaves a large proportion of referrals where reporting of the concerns may not have taken place.
 This may have led to the safety and welfare of any animals involved to be compromised.
 It is possible that given the complexities of FCAMHS referrals, the clinicians may have overlooked animal maltreatment in respect of what they believed to be more significant worries such as offending behaviour, abuse/exploitation, and co-morbid complexities.
 All of these are to be expected within referrals to FCAMHS (Walsh et al, 2024; Lane et al, 2021).
 Also, many of the referrals from North Yorkshire that did not provide any specific advice did not progress past SPA into the formal FCAMHS process, and SPA clinicians may be less trained in the forensic risk related to animal maltreatment compared to FCAMHS clinicians.

 Limitations